-If you currently have a live LIF grant from Round 1, then we may prioritise other applications that have not yet been successful to LIF, and/or that benefit other geographical locations.
-If you do decide to apply again, we would also need assurance that measures are in place to manage two separate LIF grants concurrently.
+If you currently have a live LIF grant from Round 1 and/or 2, then we may prioritise other applications that have not yet been successful, and/or that benefit other geographical locations.
+If you do decide to apply again, we would also need assurance that measures are in place to manage multiple LIF grants concurrently.